Norman A. Hughes

 After serving in the United States Navy, Norman received his Bachelor of Arts degree from California State University at Los Angeles.
-He remained in Los Angeles where he worked for the Southern Pacific Railroad as a clerk.
+He remained in Los Angeles where he worked for the Southern Pacific Railroad.
 Soon, he was offered an opportunity to freelance for a statuary business.
 While working for this business, he created a line called “Murphyville People.”
 They sold quite well, but when he created a little boy and girl of African American descent and called it Positive Image, it sold extremely well.
-The Positive Image line portrayed the subjects in activities that represented real life events for African Americans that were rarely illustrated by White artists.
-The Positive Image line became his bridge from dream to reality. .
+The Positive Image line portrayed subjects in activities that represented real life events for African Americans that were rarely illustrated by White artists.
+The Positive Image line became his bridge from dream to a reality.

 Norman started a small business called “The Craft House” with a staff of four.
 His main objective was to convey style, detail, composition and subject matter for each piece that expressed itself in a new and positive light.
 With that idea in mind, he created the “Buffalo Soldier” his best-selling figurine.
 He soon created two limited edition series within The Positive Image Collection called "Black Legends"and "Christmas Memories."
 All together , there were thirty-four figurine designs from the original Positive Image Collection.
 The Positive Image Line was well received by the public.